Skeptycal/research-site/index.md

 ## Teaching

-> The more that you read, the more things you will know, the more that you learn, the more places you’ll go
+> The more that you read, the more things you will know, <br>
+> the more that you learn, the more places you’ll go

 I am passionate about teaching, particularly through expanding access to education.
 At Harvard, I was awarded the [Derek Bok Center Certificate of Distinction in Teaching](https://bokcenter.harvard.edu/awards) for outstanding teaching evaluations.